Imprint of the LinkedIn article by Suresh Anubolu!

 Huge deficits witnessed in government budgets across the world due to COVID-19 control measures followed by infusing money to improve the economy and, providing support to the poor and unemployed people, to avoid social unrest.

 Unemployment touching newer highs with layoff announcements

-Industries like Apparel, Aviation, Tourism, Hospitality, Construction and Automobile; which thrived on discretionary spending of citizens would start announcing layoffs; which they would have deferred due to G.O. instructing not to terminate employees during lockdown period.
-In addition to that, small scale industries may exit or sell off their businesses due to poor cash flows and insufficient funding options.
+Industries like Apparel, Aviation, Tourism, Hospitality, Construction, and Automobile; which thrived on the discretionary spending of citizens would start announcing layoffs; which they would have deferred due to G.O. instructing not to terminate employees during the lockdown period.
+In addition to that, small-scale industries may exit or sell off their businesses due to poor cash flows and insufficient funding options.

-Increased localization efforts to manage supply chains better, avoid dependency on single source or single country like China and also improve the employment opportunities.
+Increased localization efforts to manage supply chains better, avoid dependency on a single source or single country like China and also improve employment opportunities.

 While some of these may be worrisome, history has shown that every problem has its own time period and it plateaus at a certain point in time.
-Considering this phenomenon and also prediction of RIPPLE effect of COVID-19 Crisis (lockdowns may occur multiple times to handle these rolling peaks), it is of paramount importance that we come out with interventions to balance two continuum i.e. organizational sustenance Vs. employee wellbeing.
-Alongside we also need to prepare organizations to handle this situation for a long haul.
+Considering this phenomenon and also the prediction of the RIPPLE effect of the COVID-19 Crisis (lockdowns may occur multiple times to handle these rolling peaks), it is of paramount importance that we come out with interventions to balance two continuums i.e. organizational sustenance vs. employee wellbeing.
+Alongside we also need to prepare organizations to handle this situation for the long haul.

-- Identify early adapters and motivate them to return to the office.
-Their presence can boost confidence in the rest of the workforce to return to office.
+- Identify early adopters and motivate them to return to the office.
+Their presence can boost confidence in the rest of the workforce to return to the office.

 - Enhance transportation facilities as public transport will be seen as a high-risk option by employees.

 - Ensure proper sanitization in office, common areas, and work areas; and provide continuous access to sanitizers in working areas.